Owasso football: Payton Lusk overcomes injury, inexperience to become a playmaker for Ram offense

 For the next three months, Lusk was relegated to wearing a back brace.
 No basketball.
 No track season.
 He just had to sit and wait.

 “I would see him on the bench, not getting to play and with his brace on,” said Rams coach Bill Blankenship.
-“I was frustrated for him because I know when you’re athlete the last thing you want to do is do nothing.”
+“I was frustrated for him because I know when you’re an athlete, the last thing you want to do is do nothing.”

 “I didn’t sleep that night (before) because I was thinking I didn’t know what I was going to do without sports.
 It was rough,” he said.